-I’m not sure if it was the cool sea breeze on a warm sunny day, but we found the initial part of this hike absolutely delightful!
+I’m not sure if it was the cool sea breeze on a warm sunny day, but we found the initial part of this hike delightful!

 The flat trail runs along the coast and passes through two small villages by the sea – Nim Shue Wan Tsuen and Cheung Sha Lan.
 The village houses with their garden patches make you forget that moments ago you were in Discovery Bay.

-Short climb to the Monastery
+A short climb to the Monastery

-Although the uphill incline starts from this point, it’s not too steep fortunately.
+Although the uphill incline starts from this point, it’s not too steep, fortunately.
 Simply go up the steps and then follow the signs.

-It’s a short 10 minute walk to the Monastery.
+It’s a short 10-minute walk to the Monastery.
 Along the way, look out for the Stations of the Cross.

 Our Lady of Joy Abbey

-A short walk from the residential building is the another building (I think it’s part of the monastery) and the last structure is the chapel.
+A short walk from the residential building is another building (I think it’s part of the monastery) and the last structure is the chapel.
 Unfortunately, due to COVID-19, we were unable to enter the chapel.